RogueTensor/bitagent_subnet/README.md

   - Discord bot - to, at a minimum, provide an answer to the seemingly daily (hourly?) question about getting testnet tao ;)
   - Web and Form Filler application
   - Browser plugin (see examples above)
+- Leveraging concepts from [voyager](https://voyager.minedojo.org/) / [blenderGPT](https://github.com/gd3kr/BlenderGPT) / [chain of code](https://chain-of-code.github.io/) for real world applications
-- BYOD and real-time ingestion
+- BYOD and real-time ingestion / operation
 - No API requirements
 - Miner's receive [transparent feedback](#miner-feedback)
+- And a BONUS for getting this far - are you tired of waiting for registration slots?
+Check out [register.sh](./scripts/register.sh)

 ---